explo-fees/speleo-OWDL/README.rst

         *A numbers station, also known as a one-way voice link (OWVL), is a special type of unusual radio broadcast, generally on the Short Wave (SW) radio bands, reading out incomprehensible lists of (spoken) numbers or morse coded messages.
 The most common type features a female voice, reading long strings of numbers, generally in groups of five, often preceeded by a preamble and/or a series of musical notes.
 In most cases, such stations carry OTP encrypted messages.* [#]_

 We speleologists are passionate about the events that take place in the caves and want to observe them as closely as possible, even when weather conditions prevent it.
+This piece of software is basically a data scrapper.

 The Cavelink system, created by Felix Ziegler, offers interesting answers: